ymdatta/SimplyClip/README.md

 ---
 <!-- ![](https://github.com/umagnanasundaram2128/SimplyClip/tree/main/images/SimplyClip.gif) -->

-SimplyClip :paperclips: is a google chrome extension which enables singular shared clipboard for research students and power users.
+SimplyClip2.0 :paperclips: is a google chrome extension which enables singular shared clipboard for research students and power users.

 - Ability to recognise multiple text selections
 - Works across all tabs in the browser